 Sustainable and Environmentally friendly

 For businesses keen to boost their green credentials, solar power is a great investment that significantly reduces their overall carbon footprint and greenhouse gas emissions.
 As a renewable energy source, solar power doesn’t cause any pollution or damaging emissions, so it’s better for the planet, your staff and visitors.
-If your business is keen to demonstrate a commitment to the environment as part of your corporate and social responsibly plans, solar PV is a cost effective option that will save emissions and reduce costs.
+If your business is keen to demonstrate a commitment to the environment as part of your corporate and social responsibility plans, solar PV is a cost-effective option that will save emissions and reduce costs.

 Reliable yet low maintenance

 Many business owners worry about switching to new technology, especially if that system powers their operations and premises.
-But with solar power, the installation process is fast and efficient, a brief period of downtime.
-It’s also a low maintenance system that will operate with minimal service and maintenance requirements – solar cells are encased in protective glass and surrounded by non-corrosive aluminium that can withstand exposure to the elements, so they rarely break down or need repairing.
+But with solar power, the installation process is fast and efficient, with a brief period of downtime.
+It’s also a low-maintenance system that will operate with minimal service and maintenance requirements – solar cells are encased in protective glass and surrounded by non-corrosive aluminium that can withstand exposure to the elements, so they rarely break down or need repairing.
 A solar PV system has a life span of around 30 years and long warranty periods protect your investment.

 There are many advantages to commercial solar panels, but there are a small number of considerations that need to be taken into account.

 There’s no denying that solar panels require sunlight to generate electricity and there will be days when your system is generating less power than others and your panels won’t generate at all when it’s dark.
 When your system is planned its output will be calculated to take into account changing weather and daylight hours, this will ensure that you know that the output or your system meets your energy requirements before you go ahead.
 It may make sense to incorporate battery storage so that you can store any solar energy that is not immediately needed by the business for use at other times.
 Either way, you will have a grid connection through which you can sell any surplus electricity that you are generating, or access additional energy if needed.